Highlights from the Back to the 80s cruise with Cruiseco – a floating festival onboard Navigator of the Seas

 It’s not every week that I get to tick a festival, cruise and several new destinations off my wish list.
 But thanks to an invite to review Cruiseco’s Back to the 80s festival at sea on Royal Caribbean’s Navigator of the Seas I was able to put my big ticking pen to thoroughly good use.

-The girls and I met up with Lisa from Travel Loving Family and her son in Southampton where we boarded Navigator of the Seas for a experience we’ll remember for a long time.
 Here’s our highlights from a non-stop week reacquainting ourselves with a decade of music you can’t help but love:

 The Back to the 80s festival